Security and Resilience in AI Systems

 Security and resilience are what sustain AI in production.
 Without them, even the most advanced model can become a liability.

-You don’t need to understand every layer of the model to be essential in AI, but you must ensure it operates securely, efficiently, and continuously.
+You don’t need to understand every layer of the model to be essential in AI.
+You must ensure it operates securely, efficiently, and continuously.

 Last updated